platformatic/platformatic/docs/service/configuration.md

 ### `watch`

 Enables watching for file changes if set to `true` or `"true"`.
+When changes are detected, then the service will be restarted after loading changed files.

+This is only available when executing within a Platformatic Runtime and if the runtime `watch` configuration is enabled.

 It can also be customized with the following options:

 - **`enabled`** (`boolean` or `string`): enables watching.